MicrosoftDocs/bot-docs/articles/nodejs/save-user-data.md

 ---
 title: Save user data | Microsoft Docs
-description: Learn how to save user data provided through a bot using the Bot Builder SDK for Node.js.
+description: Learn how to save information the user provides using the Bot Builder SDK for Node.js.
 author: DeniseMak
 manager: rstand
 ms.topic: article